vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 years, and various digital records are available instead (from both Walgreens and CDPH).

+### Official digital record updates

+On Wednesday 2026-01-14, as scheduled on my calendar, I downloaded the updated California digital vaccine record and updated Walgreens digital vaccine record to reflect the latest COVID vaccine booster dose.

 ## Resumption of exercise

 Still to be started!